ledyba/noiz2sa/src/bulletml/tinyxml/readme.txt

 	This is the only directive/special tag parsed by by TinyXml.
-	Generally directive targs are stored in TiXmlUnknown so the commands wonít be lost when it is saved back to disk.
+	Generally directive targs are stored in TiXmlUnknown so the commands wonÁ®ö be lost when it is saved back to disk.

 <?-- Our to do list data -->